The Product Compass

 Things to keep in mind:

-• It’s stateless: if you want memory, you resend the last few turns yourself (chatbots do it by default).
+• Chat Completions API is stateless: if you want memory, you resend the last few turns yourself (chatbots do it by default).

 • It’s portable across vendors (Google, Anthropic, xAI, DeepSeek, etc.).

-• Solutions like OpenRouter can act as proxies for vendor/model selection.
+• You can use solutions like OpenRouter as proxies for vendor/model selection.

-• You can add custom tools/functions via JSON schema, but not OpenAI’s built-in tools like Web Search or Code Interpreter.
+• You can add custom tools via JSON schema, but not OpenAI’s built-in tools like Web Search or Code Interpreter.

 Assistants are “pre-configured AIs” with instructions, models, and built-in tools.

-You can configure and test them directly in the OpenAI Platform > Assistants (requires a credit card, but you pay only for the tokens you consume, it’s symbolic, <$1 for dozens or hundreds of ChatGPT-4o-mini requests).
+You can configure and test them directly in the OpenAI Platform > Assistants (requires a credit card, but you pay only for the tokens you consume; it’s symbolic, especially if you use 4.1-mini or 4o-mini models).

 A quick demo.
 I created a new Recipe Assistant and uploaded 5 PDFs with recipes: